Rules of Tennis

 Center Service Line: The line that runs from the net to the service line.
 Divides the service boxes into left and right.

-Left & Right Service Boxes: The four small rectangular boxes nearest to the net.
+Left and Right Service Boxes: The four small rectangular boxes nearest to the net.
 Serves must land here on the diagonal.

 The Scoring System

-Deuce & Advantage: If both players reach 40 all then call is "Deuce".
-On Deuce: Win one point → Advantage, Lose next point → back to Deuce, Win two in a row from Deuce → Game.
+Deuce and Advantage: If both players reach 40 all, the score is called Deuce.
+From Deuce, winning one point gives Advantage, losing the next point returns the score to Deuce, and winning two points in a row wins the game.

-Games → Sets → Match: A set is first to 6 games, winning by 2.
-A match is Best-of-3 sets.
+Games, Sets, and Match: A set is usually first to 6 games, winning by 2.
+A match is commonly played as best-of-3 sets.

 What Is a Let?

 Serve hits the net but lands in the correct service box.
-No penalty.
-Server repeats the serve.
+No penalty is given.
+The server repeats the serve.

 When Do Players Switch Sides?